Want to travel back to Bali? The island may open its borders by 2022, following a major vaccination drive and planned "Green Zones".

-However, following these new initiatives from Indonesia’s Minister of Tourism, the island could re-open to tourists as early as August 2021.
-Although specific details are still unclear, so far we know that the three proposed “Green Zones” have already rolled out a mass vaccination drive to create an immunised community that’s safe for vaccinated international tourists.
+However, following these new initiatives from Indonesia’s Minister of Tourism, the island could re-open to tourists as early as 2022.
+Although specific details are still unclear, so far we know that the three proposed “Green Zones” have already successfully rolled out the mass vaccination drive to create an immunised community that’s safe for vaccinated international tourists.
 The three Green Zones are Ubud, Sanur and Nusa Dua, and the vaccination drive is currently in phase 2 of 3.

 But let’s not forgot: previous reopening plans were postponed…

 While we are VERY excited about the prospect of Bali’s borders reopening, we do have to consider the fact that plans are likely to change.
 After all, it’s not the first time we’ve heard of a potential reopening that was later postponed.
 Bali’s Governor had aimed to open international tourism back in September 2020, but later announced that the current situation in Indonesia is not yet conducive to allow foreign tourists to visit Indonesia (including Bali).
 As such, the Temporary Prohibition of Foreigners Entering the Territory of the Republic of Indonesia remained in effect.